COST AND MANAGEMENT ACCOUNTING I

 Level of Aggregation

-Detailed information on subunits within the organization
+Detailed information on subunits within the

 Summarized information on the company as a whole